 When can I sign-up my child for Preschool for All?

-Families will be able to apply for a Preschool for All slot in early 2022.
+Families will be able to apply for a Preschool for All slot in March 2022.
 The first group of preschoolers will begin in September 2022.
 All families in Multnomah County with 3- and 4-year-olds will be eligible to apply.
 It will take 10 years for Preschool for All to grow to a universal program.
 While capacity is limited, families who currently have the least access to high quality preschool will be prioritized.

 Which children will be prioritized for Preschool for All slots?